 This mix is prepared with vegetable oil, an egg, and a cup of milk and, if you're in the mood for a fun baking project, the box also includes instructions for baking cornbread doughnuts.
 You'll get 12 servings out of one box of mix.

-Kodiak Cakes is known for their protein-packed whole grain baking mixes.
-The cornbread mix is made from 100% whole grain wheat flour and 100% whole grain cornmeal.
-Using whole grain flours gives a heartier texture to the end product and naturally ups the protein content of this mix, but this mix also gets a boost from the addition of wheat, whey, and milk protein concentrates.
+Kodiak Cakes is known for its protein-packed whole-grain baking mixes.
+The cornbread mix is made from 100 percent whole-grain wheat flour and 100 percent whole-grain cornmeal.
+Using whole-grain flours gives a heartier texture to the end product, but this mix also gets a boost from the addition of wheat, whey, and milk protein concentrates.

 You'll need eggs, melted butter, and milk to prepare this mix, which serves 12.
 Once baked, each serving of cornbread contains approximately 10 grams of protein as prepared.
 The package also features directions for baking corn muffins and an extra-moist version that has 11 grams of protein prepared.